gorango/flowcraft/docs/guide/best-practices/state-management.md

 # Best Practices: State Management

 The `Context` is the heart of a running workflow, acting as its shared memory.
-Managing the state within the `Context` effectively is one of the most important skills for building clean, maintainable, and scalable workflows in Cascade.
+Managing the state within the `Context` effectively is one of the most important skills for building clean, maintainable, and scalable workflows in Flowcraft.

 ## 1. Always Use `ContextKey` for Type Safety